 server_config.yaml.
 Use the IP of the host that runs MySQL service (

 <MySQL_server_host IP>).
 Note that the password, IP address, port, and database name must be consistent with your previous settings.

-From data import, data storage to data querying and scheduling, our blogs on Medium provide detailed insights into the data management mechanism of Milvus.
+From data import, data storage to data querying and scheduling, our blogs on Medium introduce detailed insights about the data management strategy in Milvus.